GMT: Effective Global Framework for Multi-Camera Multi-Target Tracking: Related Work

-Existing global MTMC tracking algorithms are most based on graph networks to establish relationship among targets, directly outputting global trajectories.
-Chen et al. \cite{chen2016equalized} proposed a global graph network that merges SCT and ICT processes.
+Most early MCMT trackers establish relationships among all targets in different views and perform one-stage tracking by constructing a global graph.
+Chen et al. \cite{equalized} proposed a global graph network that merges SCT and ICT processes.
 They also introduced a new similarity measurement scheme that balances different similarities in two steps.
 Liu et al. \cite{liu2017multi} proposed a method using generalized maximum clique optimization to construct a global graph.
-Furthermore, to better calculate similarity, they used LOMO features and Hankel matrices to represent the appearance and motion features of targets, respectively.
+To better calculate similarity, they used LOMO features and Hankel matrices to represent the appearance and motion features of targets.
+Makasei et al. \cite{Maksai_2017_ICCV} proposed a global, pattern-based framework for trajectory association depart from the Markovian assumption, enabling both supervised learning from ground truth and unsupervised refinement from raw trajectories.
+However, due to their inherent limitations and the rapid progress of single-view tracking methods, these approaches were soon surpassed by two-stage methods.